We were created in April 2006 under the 2005 Government strategy for health research: Best Research for Best Health.

 NHS research before 2006

-Patient-based research in the NHS was conducted and funded through a range of ad-hoc funding programmes and schemes managed by the Department of Health to address questions raised by front-line professionals and policy makers.
+Patient-based research in the NHS was conducted and funded through a range of ad-hoc funding programmes and schemes managed by the Department of Health and Social Care to address questions raised by front-line professionals and policy makers.
 These national programmes included the internationally respected Cochrane Collaboration, the Centre for Reviews and Dissemination (CRD), the Health Technology Assessment (HTA) programme and the Service and Delivery Organisation (SDO).

 Although these significantly advanced health research, a range of reviews and reports of health research carried out in the 1990s and early 2000s, including from the Bioscience Innovation and Growth Team and the Academy of Medical Sciences indicated critical challenges to the health research environment in England.
 These included:

 - The serious consequences for national health and wealth resulting from inadequate support for clinical research

 - The need to build a mutually advantageous collaboration between the NHS and the life sciences industry for the benefit of patients and the public

 - The necessity of creating a public and regulatory environment supportive of health innovation

 - The requirement for sufficient and sustainable funding.